-Nurses who hold a Master of Science in Nursing degree from a nationally accredited program and are interested in continuing study in Family Nurse Practice may be eligible to enter post graduate studies.
-The three pre-requisite courses required for advanced practice nursing - Advanced Assessment (4 hours), Advanced Pathophysiology (3 hours), and advanced Pharmacology (3 hours) - will need to be completed before beginning the Post Graduate Certificate requirements and may be transferred from the previous graduate degree.
+Nurses who hold a Master of Science in Nursing degree from a nationally accredited program and are interested in continuing study to become a Family Nurse Practitioner (FNP) may be eligible to enter post graduate studies.
+The three pre-requisite courses required for advanced practice nursing - Advanced Assessment (4 hours), Advanced Pathophysiology (3 hours), and Advanced Pharmacology (3 hours) - will need to be completed before beginning the Post Graduate Certificate requirements and may be transferred from the previous graduate degree if completed no more than five (5) years prior to TSU enrollment.
 If the MSN program from which the applicant graduated did not include all three courses, the three advanced courses may be taken through Tennessee State University before beginning the remaining FNP coursework.
 Graduation with a post graduate certificate will require completion of nursing 5120 and 5140 and the required 300 clinical hours in both courses for a total of 600 hours in clinical practice.
-Tennessee State University students who choose to complete the post graduate certificate in Family Nurse Practice in addition to their primary degree in another area of study (for example either Holistic Nursing or Nursing Education) would take Nursing 5120 and 5140 for a total of nine (9) hours to complete the requirement.
-Students who hold the MSN degree from another institution in another area of advanced practice nursing would complete the nine requisite hours for the family (FNP) specialty, transferring the ten (10) hours in prerequisite courses.
+Tennessee State University students who choose to complete the post graduate certificate for Family Nurse Practitioner following their primary MSN degree concentration in another area of study (for example either Holistic Nursing or Nursing Education) will take Nurses who hold a Master of Science

+Nursing 5120 and 5140 for a total of nine (9) hours to complete the requirement.
+Students who hold the MSN degree from another institution in another area of advanced practice nursing will complete the nine (9) requisite hours for the FNP specialty, transferring the ten (10) hours in prerequisite courses.